-Although service providers are expected to make 'reasonable adjustment' to enable everyone to access their services with equal opportunity, the law still states that accepting a dog on their premises is still their choice and even Guide Dogs for the Blind are not exempt from this.
+Although service providers are expected to make 'reasonable adjustment' to enable everyone to access their services with equal opportunity, the law states that accepting a dog on their premises is still their choice, and even Guide Dogs for the Blind are not exempt from this.

 The reality is that very few places who see an assistance dog belonging to a trusted organisation with supporting documentation will refuse entry.

-Where they do, our support team swings into action and we negotiate on your behalf, making sure we can offer the service provider peace of mind and confidence that the dog is being trained in accordance with internationally recognised assistance dog standards.
+Where they do, our support team will negotiate on your behalf, making sure we can offer the service provider peace of mind and confidence that the dog is being trained in accordance with internationally recognised assistance dog standards.

 Being a Pawsable member gives you that foundation of support and a network of help and expertise that you don't have when you are an owner trainer in isolation.